 Most of our research is carried out in close collaboration with the National Centre for III-V Semiconductors at Sheffield where the majority of our structures and devices are grown and fabricated.
 This facility contains two MBE reactors for the growth of GaAs and InP based materials and three MOVPE reactors for the growth of similar materials.
 The presence of this high technology facility in Sheffield is highly advantageous for our research, and also provides the capability for high level training of PhD students in device fabrication, as well as in advanced physics.

-Our group has many active collaborations with other research groups, both in universities and industry, in this country and abroad.
-Present contacts include: University of Nottingham, Cambridge University, Oxford University, University of Southampton, University of St Andrews, University of Bristol, University of Cardiff, Paul Drude Institute Berlin, University of North Carolina, ENS Paris, LPN France, EPFL Switzerland, University of Dortmund, Institute for Solid State Physics Chernogolovka and Toshiba Research Laboratories Cambridge.
+Our present contacts include: University of Nottingham, Cambridge University, Oxford University, University of Southampton, University of St Andrews, University of Bristol, University of Cardiff, Paul Drude Institute Berlin, University of North Carolina, ENS Paris, LPN France, EPFL Switzerland, University of Dortmund, Institute for Solid State Physics Chernogolovka and Toshiba Research Laboratories Cambridge.